-TO TO TO TO TO

-RITHELL COLLEGE OF THE PARTY OF

-2 Drovers Way Smdfield 16 M Nov.
-2006

-The Chairperson Tollie Reclassification andfield So.
-5480

-Deer Ir.

-I am writing to object to the reclassification of public land in Ruring gai and specifically dindfield.

-There is no justification for this reclassification.

-benefit for the residents and would be irreplaceable of sold off

-He use of the community.
+6 LR 2 Drovers Way amdfield 16 M Nov.
+2006 The bhairperson with Reclassification andfield Public Rearing on dand Reclassification andfield SO.
+5480 Divisio ar.
+I am writing to object to the reclassification of public land in Ruring gai and spicifically dindfield.
+There is no justification for this reclassification. bammunity land is just that - a benefit for the residents and would be irreplaceable if sold off Some of these areas were denated for the use of the community.
 In the case of hindfield hibrary - land which was acquisitioned - there is a lot of history plus an historical well.

-Why is council set an reclassification overall.
+Why is connect set an reclassification overall.
 One would hope not for financial gain.
-And why has council not provided detailed information
+And why has council not provided detailed information Concerned resident 696346 Pranal Bentley

-Concerned resident